department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/apply-for-certificate-of-eligibility.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="apply-coe-survivor">Surviving spouse of a Veteran who died on active duty or who had a service-connected disability</button>
 <div id="apply-coe-survivor" class="usa-accordion-content">

-If you're the **surviving spouse** of a Veteran who died on active duty or who had a service-connected disability, you'll need:

-- The Veteran’s discharge documents (DD214), **and**
+If you're the **surviving spouse** of a Veteran who died on active duty or who had a service-connected disability, you'll need the Veteran’s discharge documents (DD214), **and**
 - **If you’re receiving Dependency &amp; Indemnity Compensation (DIC),** you’ll also need to fill out and send VA Form 26-1817 (Request for Determination of Loan Guaranty Eligibility—Unmarried Surviving Spouses).
-[Download Form 26-1817](http://www.vba.va.gov/pubs/forms/VBA-26-1817-ARE.pdf).
+[Download Form 26-1817](http://www.vba.va.gov/pubs/forms/VBA-26-1817-ARE.pdf). **Or**,
 - **If you’re not receiving DIC benefits,** you’ll need to fill out and send VA Form 21-534 (Application for Dependency and Indemnity Compensation, Death Pension and Accrued Benefits by a Surviving Spouse or Child), **and**
   - A copy of your marriage license, **and**
   - The Veteran's death certificate

   <br>

   [Download Form 21-534](http://www.vba.va.gov/pubs/forms/VBA-21-534-ARE.pdf). <br>
   [Get your military service records online](http://www.archives.gov/veterans/military-service-records/).